 How then do we reset our minds?
 It is a simple process but requires a great deal of concentration to bring it about.
 It is similar to resetting our technology by turning it off and then turning it on again and allowing it to reboot, free of the conditioned settings of its past programing.

 Yet there is no simple mechanical button that we can push to stop the mind or turn it on again like we can for a computer.
-However, there is a button we can push to stop the mind.
+However, there is a button we can learn to push in order to stop the mind.
 That is the power of focused awareness, in which we move from a state of being caught in our thoughts, to observing them and letting them go like clouds in the sky.

 The mind requires extended periods of quiet in which we disengage from any outer focus and turn the mind back to the silence, stillness and emptiness within.
 Space has the power to reset and renew the mind, but it is an inner space gained by turning our awareness within.
 This inner movement of the mind requires an inner attention and will power, including an ability to let go of the past, erase and negate harmful memories and behavioral patterns through detached focused observation.